-The Relationship Between Depression And Substance Abuse
+The Relationship Between Depression and Substance Use

 Mood disorders, like depression, are the most common mental health conditions to co-occur with substance use disorders.
 In many cases, these two conditions are intertwined and can make the other disorder worse.

 There is often an ongoing interaction between depression and addiction.
 A depressed person may use drugs to self-medicate their symptoms.
-Or, a person abusing drugs can develop depression as a result of abuse.
+Or, a person abusing drugs can develop depression as a result of use.
 The relationship is complex and can be difficult for clinicians to diagnose.
 Symptoms of drug use are often similar to symptoms of depression.
 It’s important to understand each disorder and identify the symptoms to effectively address each condition.

-Symptoms Of Substance Use Disorders
+Symptoms of Substance Use Disorders

 Symptoms of substance use disorders include: